Making it official

 - CITI Certification if dealing with research subjects

 - Responsible Conduct in Research (RCR Verification)

 - IACUC/IBC/PHSC/IRSC proof of protocol submission

-To submit a protocol, login to the compliance database.
+To submit a protocol, login to the Protocol and Compliance Management database.
 We have a training presentation (ppt) on the protocol submission and review process if you need help.

 Negotiating the Scope and Terms of Award

 While most federal assistance comes with standard award terms and conditions, federal flow-through agreements where the College is a sub-recipient, federal contracts (acquisition), Interagency Personnel Agreements and non-federal agreements may contain terms that need to be adjusted in order to accept the award.
 Even in the case of federal assistance agreements there may be items that require additional attention, especially in the case of significant budget reduction.
 Some agencies require a budget impact statement to address the reduction in funds.